 To examine the association between performance in emotional tasks, visuospatial tasks, and autistic traits.

-To examine the association between CC size, brain volume and performance in emotional tasks, visuospatial tasks, and autistic traits.
+To examine the associations among corpus callosum size, brain volume, performance in emotional and visuospatial tasks, and autistic traits among young children.

 2. Clinical Relevance

 (Please detail to which Brain Disorder/s does the current proposal pertain, and elaborate on the Clinical Implications and Potenial Clinical Impact).